TABX: A High-Throughput Sandbox Battle Simulator for Multi-Agent Reinforcement Learning: Experiments

 These results underscore that generalization induced by changes in unit attributes presents a qualitatively distinct challenge compared to spatial generalization, which is the primary focus of existing benchmarks \citep{chevalier2023minigrid,ruhdorfer2025overcooked}.
 In particular, variations in unit specifications directly affect the agents’ controllable dynamics, requiring exposure to a broader distribution of environment configurations in order to achieve robustness to unseen attributes.
-By enabling highly diverse task configurations, TABX facilitates a rigorous experimental methodology for the systematic analysis of agent behavior across distinct environmental regimes.
+By offering independently tunable zone- and unit-level parameters, TABX provides a controlled testbed for diagnosing the limitations of MARL UED algorithms under varying parameter dimensionality and range.
+More broadly, our findings suggest that scaling UED to high-dimensional, agent-level parameter spaces remains an open challenge for multi-agent curriculum learning.